 To do this, we need to properly set the gains on the converter.

 Before you begin, do not connect the RCA outputs of the converter to the aftermarket amp yet.
-Only have the speaker level inputs from the factory system connected to your converter, plus 12volt and ground.
+Only have the speaker level inputs from the factory system connected to your converter, plus 12 volt and ground.
 If you are not using signal sense, you will also need a 12 volt trigger wire connected to the converters Remote In terminal in order for it to turn on.

 - Set the level on the factory head unit.

 You will want to set the level on the factory head unit to about 75% and start playing music.
 For example, if the head unit goes to 40, bring the volume up to about 35.

 2. Bring the gains up on the converter